egeldenhuys/cos212/docusaurus/docs/hello-world-with-git.md

 ---
-id: hello-world
+id: hello-world-with-git
-title: Hello World
+title: Hello World with Git
 ---

 After all the installations and configuration we are ready to create the classic Hello World in Java.